EXCLUSIVE: Iran defaults on rice payments to India - traders

 Indian shares ended lower on Monday as recent outperformers including lenders such as ICICI Bank fell amid caution ahead of inflation and industrial output data, due later in the day.

-NEW DELHI Iranian buyers have defaulted on payments for about 200,000 tonnes of rice from their top supplier India, exporters and rice millers said on Tuesday, a sign of the mounting pressure on Tehran from a new wave of Western sanctions.
+NEW DELHI Iranian buyers have defaulted on payment for about 200,000 tonnes of rice from their top supplier India, exporters and rice millers said on Tuesday, as trade between the two countries comes under mounting pressure from a new wave of Western sanctions against Tehran.

-The default prompted the head of the All India Rice Exporters' Association to call on members to stop rice exports to Iran based on credit, which would be a fresh blow to a country where imports of staple foods are already being hampered by sanctions.

-"It is a serious issue and we do not rule out further payment defaults by Iran," said Vijay Setia, the association's president.

-Indian sources said the Iranian buyers had defaulted on payments worth about $144 million for rice shipments under long-term supply deals.
-Iran shipped the cargoes from Indian ports in October and November.
+While a sharply weakening rial has made forward purchases costlier, financial sanctions are making it difficult for Iranian traders to continue using an unofficial route involving middlemen based in Dubai to keep paying Indian suppliers.

+The defaults, totalling about $144 million, were for shipments under term deals in October and November free-on-board Indian ports, Indian traders said.
 Most Indian rice exporters allow 90 days credit.

-In other supply disruptions, five deliveries of grain to Iran were diverted to new destinations because payments were held up, ship tracking data showed last week.
-Other cargoes are sitting offshore Iran because of difficulty with payments.

-Under a tightening grip of sanctions, the country of 74 million people is finding it increasingly difficult to repatriate the hard currency from its crude oil exports, its major foreign currency earner, that it needs to pay for shipments of food and other imports.

 India is Iran's top rice supplier, accounting for some 70 percent of its annual requirement of 1-1.2 million tonnes of the grain, mainly the aromatic variety called Basmati.